-8-5-1 If a bank determines that any natural person appointed to act on behalf of a customer or any connected party of a customer is a PEP, the bank should assess the ML/TF risks presented and consider factors such as the level of influence that the PEP has on the customer.
-Banks should consider factors such as whether the PEP is able to exercise substantial influence over the customer, to determine the overall ML/TF risks presented by the customer.
-Where the customer presents higher ML/TF risks, the bank should apply ECDD measures on the customer accordingly.

-- 8-5-2 It is generally acceptable for a bank to refer to commercially available databases to identify PEPs.
-However, a bank should also obtain from the customer details of his occupation and the name of his employer.
-In addition, a bank should consider other non-public information that the bank is aware of.
-A bank shall exercise sound judgment in identifying any PEP, having regard to the risks and the circumstances. - 8-5-3 In relation to paragraph 8.3(a) of the Notice, the approval shall be obtained from senior management.
-Inputs should also be obtained from the bank's AML/CFT compliance function. - 8-5-4 In relation to paragraph 8.3(b) of the Notice, a bank may refer to information sources such as asset and income declarations, which some jurisdictions expect certain senior public officials to file and which often include information about an official's source of wealth and current business interests.
-A bank should note that not all declarations are publicly available.
-A bank should also be aware that certain jurisdictions impose restrictions on their PEPs' ability to hold foreign bank accounts, to hold other office or paid employment. - 8-5-5 Source of wealth generally refers to the origin of the customer's and beneficial owner's entire body of wealth (i.e. total assets).
+- 8-5-1 If a direct life insurer determines that any natural person appointed to act on behalf of a customer or any connected party of a customer is a PEP, the direct life insurer should assess the ML/TF risks presented and consider factors such as the level of influence that the PEP has on the customer.
+Direct life insurers should consider factors such as whether the PEP is able to exercise substantial influence over the customer, to determine the overall ML/TF risks presented by the customer.
+Where the customer presents higher ML/TF risks, the direct life insurer should apply ECDD measures on the customer accordingly. - 8-5-2 A direct life insurer should take reasonable measures to determine whether the beneficiaries of a life policy and the beneficial owner of the beneficiary referred to in paragraph 6.14 of the Notice are PEPs.
+Read with paragraph 6.38 of the Notice, this should occur at the time of payout.
+Where there are higher risks identified, the direct life insurer should consider filing an STR. - 8-5-3 It is generally acceptable for a direct life insurer to refer to commercially available databases to identify PEPs.
+However, a direct life insurer should also obtain from the customer details of his occupation and the name of his employer.
+In addition, a direct life insurer should consider other non-public information that the direct life insurer is aware of.
+A direct life insurer shall exercise sound judgment in identifying any PEP, having regard to the risks and the circumstances. - 8-5-4 In relation to paragraph 8.3(a) of the Notice, the approval shall be obtained from senior management.
+Where senior management approve the continuation of business relations, senior management shall ensure that the measures set out in paragraph 8.3(c) of the Notice are implemented for the customer.
+Inputs should also be obtained from the direct life insurer's AML/CFT compliance function. - 8-5-5 In relation to paragraph 8.3(b) of the Notice, a direct life insurer may refer to information sources such as asset and income declarations, which some jurisdictions expect certain senior public officials to file and which often include information about an official's source of wealth and current business interests.
+A direct life insurer should note that not all declarations are publicly available.
+A direct life insurer should also be aware that certain jurisdictions impose restrictions on their PEPs' ability to hold foreign bank accounts, to hold other office or paid employment. - 8-5-6 Source of wealth generally refers to the origin of the customer's and beneficial owner's entire body of wealth (i.e. total assets).
 This relates to how the customer and beneficial owner have acquired the wealth which is distinct from identifying the assets that they own.
 Source of wealth information should give an indication about the size of wealth the customer and beneficial owner would be expected to have, and how the customer and beneficial owner acquired the wealth.
-Although the bank may not have specific information about assets that are not deposited with or processed by the bank, it may be possible to obtain general information from the customer, commercial databases or other open sources.
-Examples of appropriate and reasonable means of establishing source of wealth are information and documents such as evidence of title, copies of trust deeds, audited accounts, salary details, tax returns and bank statements. - 8-5-6 Source of funds refers to the origin of the particular funds or other assets which are the subject of the establishment of business relations (e.g. the amounts being invested, deposited, or wired as part of the business relations).
-In order to ensure that the funds are not proceeds of crime, the bank should not limit its source of funds inquiry to identifying the other FI from which the funds have been transferred, but more importantly, the activity that generated the funds.
-The information obtained should be substantive and facilitate the establishment of the provenance of the funds or reason for the funds having been acquired.
-Examples of appropriate and reasonable means of establishing source of funds are information such as salary payments or sale proceeds.
+Although the direct life insurer may not have specific information about assets that are not held with or processed by the direct life insurer, it may be possible to obtain general information from the customer, commercial databases or other open sources.
+Examples of appropriate and reasonable means of establishing source of wealth are information and documents such as evidence of title, copies of trust deeds, audited accounts, salary details, tax returns and bank statements.